anza-xyz/agave/SECURITY.md

   * Those requiring calls from multiple clients
   * Those impacting getProgramAccounts, et. al without secondary indexes enabled and/or unfiltered requests, which are known to be slow on clusters with large accounts sets
+* Snapshots are inherently trusted.
+As such, downloading or loading corrupt snapshots may cause a node to diverge and/or crash.
+  The following classes of issues are out of scope (but not limited to):
+  * Remote data accessed to initialize a node, where the operator can omit the nonconforming source via configuration
+  * The snapshots are unloadable and/or cause the node to crash (e.g. download failed, or node ran out of disk)
+  * Snapshot verification fails
+    (e.g. due to corrupt data, missing/truncated data, or additional data)
+  * The node diverges
+    (e.g. cluster/protocol values are invalid)
+  * Performance degradations

 ### Eligibility:
 * Submissions _MUST_ include an exploit proof-of-concept to be considered eligible